 Your airport transfer pickup will await you holding a sign with your name when you exit the baggage claim area of the arrivals hall.
 There may be large crowds here so please look carefully for your transfer.

 Situated in the centre of Mahabalipuram and its monuments which are scattered within a 1km area of the town Mamalla Heritage hotel features a swimming pool, comfortable rooms and a great restaurant.

 If you are arriving earlier than day 1, extra accommodation in Mahabalipuram is available at USD60/65 Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as this hotel can be booked up well in advance.

 Ph: +91 11 4502 5500

-If you are staying on in Delhi after the tour, extra accommodation at Florence Inn is available at USD65 Single/Double (or equivalent) per night per room.
+If you are staying on in Delhi after the tour, extra accommodation at Florence Inn is available from USD80/85 Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.

 What to take

 We will be on the move a lot, so try to pack as lightly as possible.
 The smaller your bag in India the better, as the various modes of transport we use tend to have limited storage space.
 In addition, you will find that your bag probably needs space to expand for all that shopping!